perfana/perfana-docs/docs/analysing/analysing.md

 ## Report

 If a [reporting template](https://perfana.github.io/perfana-docs/docs/testconfiguration/testconfiguration.html#reporting-template) was configured, the `Report` tab will be available.
 The report can be used to share test results with stakeholders by poviding a selection of relevant graphs with descriptions.
 The report will be generated automatically based on the configured reporting template.
 Default descriptions can be configured in the template and can edited for each test run if necessary.
+The report is automatically persisted by opening the report tab.

 ## Compare